openhab/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 | myfox camera, myfox alarm                                                     | cloud_status                 | cloud connection status                                                                                                     |
 | myfox camera                                                                  | shutter                      | controlling of the camera shutter                                                                                           |
 | myfox alarm                                                                   | myfox_alarm_command          | used for sending commands to Somfy Myfox alarm device                                                                       |

+To run a scenario inside a rule for example, the ID of the scenario will be required.
+You can list all the scenarios IDs with the following console command: `somfytahoma <bridgeUID> scenarios`.

 ### Remarks